 - Copies of any previous EAD, social security card, or miscellaneous USCIS documents

 Once received, your documents will be reviewed by ISS within 48 hours.
 If anything additional is needed, International Student Services will inform you via email.
 Otherwise, your Form I-20 will be issued within 1-2 business days of receiving all documents.
 Once the I-20 is issued, ISS will send you a confirmation email with the Form I-20 attached and all relevant information on the next steps.
 The Department of Homeland Security allows the issuance of electronic I-20s.

 Obtain your F-1 Visa

 If you will be entering the U.S. as a new F-1 student, you will need to obtain an F-1 visa in your home country.
 To do so, you must follow the steps below.
 If you already have an F-1 visa that has not expired, you do not have to get a new F-1 visa as long as you have not been out of the U.S. for more than 5 consecutive months.
 If you have been out of the U.S. for more than 5 consecutive months, then you must obtain a new F-1 visa if you plan on traveling during your studies.

-- Obtain the Form l-20: This form is issued by the educational institution.
-You will be able to receive this form by mail from Mercy College once you have satisfied all requirements for eligibility.
+- Obtain the Form I-20: This form is issued by the educational institution.
+You will receive this form by email from Mercy University once you have satisfied all requirements for eligibility.